Privacy Policy

 Retention

 Personal information we collect and store is evaluated by us periodically to determine whether it is current and still needs to be held by us.
 We retain personal information only for as long as and to the extent necessary and appropriate after our relationship with a person ends.
+Records relating to our receipts and expenditure are retained for not less than 7 years to comply with our statutory and legal obligations.
+Security camera images are stored for not more than 30 days except where a possible crime is being investigated.

 Making A Complaint